Rukeanu/SQL-4/README.md

 ![D04_02](misc/images/D04_02.png)

 Why do we need virtual tables and materialized views in databases?
 Databases are just tables, aren't they?
-No, actually not.
-Databases are similar for object-oriented language.
-Just recall, you have a lot of abstraction in Java (I mean Java Interfaces).
-We need abstraction to achieve “Clean Architecture” and change objects with minimal effect on dependencies (sometimes it’s working :-).
+No, not really.
+Databases are similar to object-oriented languages.
+Just remember, you have a lot of abstraction in Java (we mean Java interfaces).
+We need abstraction to achieve "clean architecture" and change objects with minimal impact on dependencies (sometimes it works :-).

-Moreover, there is a specific architectures’ pattern in the Relational Database with the name ANSI/SPARK.
+Moreover, there is a specific architecture pattern in the Relational Database called ANSI/SPARK.
-This pattern splits objects on three levels:
+This pattern divides objects into three levels:
-- external level
+- external level,
-- conceptual level
+- conceptual level,
-- internal level
+- internal level.

-Therefore we can say that Virtual Tables and Materialized Views are physical interfaces between tables with data and user / application.
+Therefore, we can say that Virtual Tables and Materialized Views are physical interfaces between tables with data and user/application.
-So, what is the difference then between 2 objects?
-The main difference is in the “freshness of data”.
-Below , you can see behaviors of these objects in graphical representation.
+So, what is the difference between 2 objects?
+The main difference is the "freshness" of the data.
+Below you can see the behavior of these objects in graphical representation.

 |  |  |
 | ------ | ------ |
 | View is a continuous object with the same data like in the underlying table(s), that are used to create this view.
 Other words, if we select data from view, view reroutes our query to underlying objects and then returns results for us. | ![D04_03](misc/images/D04_03.png) |
 | ![D04_04](misc/images/D04_04.png) | Materialized View is a discrete object.
 Other words, we need to wait when the Materialized View will be refreshed based on an “event trigger” (for example, time schedule).
 This object always is behind actual data in underlying tables. |

-Also, there are “a few” additional differences between View and Materialized View.
+There are also "a few" additional differences between View and Materialized View.
-- Virtual Table can work with `INSERT/UPDATE/DELETE` traffic but with some restrictions.
+- Virtual Table can work with `INSERT/UPDATE/DELETE` traffic, but with some restrictions.
 - Virtual Tables can have “Instead Of” Triggers to make a better control of incoming `INSERT/UPDATE/DELETE` traffic.
-- Materialized View is ReadOnly object for `INSERT/UPDATE/DELETE` traffic
+- Materialized View is ReadOnly object for `INSERT/UPDATE/DELETE` traffic.
-- Materialized Views can have user defined indexes on columns to speed up queries
+- Materialized Views can have user defined indexes on columns to speed up queries.

 ## Chapter II
 ## General Rules

-- Use this page as the only reference.
-Do not listen to any rumors and speculations on how to prepare your solution.
+- Use this page as your only reference.
+Do not listen to rumors and speculations about how to prepare your solution.
-- Please make sure you are using the latest version of PostgreSQL.
+- Make sure you are using the latest version of PostgreSQL.
-- That is completely OK if you are using IDE to write a source code (aka SQL script).
+- It is perfectly fine if you use the IDE to write source code (aka SQL script).
-- To be assessed your solution must be in your GIT repository.
+- To be evaluated, your solution must be in your GIT repository.
-- Your solutions will be evaluated by your piscine mates.
+- Your solutions will be evaluated by your peers.
-- You should not leave in your directory any other file than those explicitly specified by the exercise instructions.
+- You should not leave any files in your directory other than those explicitly specified by the exercise instructions.
 It is recommended that you modify your `.gitignore` to avoid accidents.
-- Do you have a question?
-Ask your neighbor on the right.
-Otherwise, try with your neighbor on the left.
+- Got a question?
+Ask your neighbor to the right.
+Otherwise, try your neighbor on the left.
 - Your reference manual: mates / Internet / Google.
 - Read the examples carefully.
-They may require things that are not otherwise specified in the subject.
+You may need things not specified in the topic.
 - And may the SQL-Force be with you!
-- Absolutely everything can be presented in SQL!
-Let’s start and have fun!
+Absolutely anything can be represented in SQL!
+Let's get started and have fun!

 ## Chapter III
 ## Rules of the day

-- Please make sure you have an own database and access for it on your PostgreSQL cluster.
+- Please make sure you have your own database and access for it on your PostgreSQL cluster.
 - Please download a [script](materials/model.sql) with Database Model here and apply the script to your database (you can use command line with psql or just run it through any IDE, for example DataGrip from JetBrains or pgAdmin from PostgreSQL community). **Our knowledge way is incremental and linear therefore please be aware all changes that you made in Day03 during exercises 07-13 should be on place (its similar like in real world , when we applied a release and need to be consistency with data for new changes).**
-- All tasks contain a list of Allowed and Denied sections with listed database options, database types, SQL constructions etc. Please have a look at the section before you start.
+- All tasks contain a list of Allowed and Denied sections with listed database options, database types, SQL constructions etc. Please have a look at this section before you start.
 - Please take a look at the Logical View of our Database Model.

 ![schema](misc/images/schema.png)